HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/ExternalJARinvokeJSP.md

 ## Instructions

+???+ info "DISCLAIMER OF WARRANTIES"
+    The following code is provided "AS IS" without warranty of any kind, either expressed or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
+The entire risk as to the quality and performance of the code is with you.
+Should the code prove defective, you assume the cost of all necessary servicing, repair or correction.

 1. Create a new Java Project in Rational Application Developer (RAD):

     * Create a new package named `simplesystemout`.